Six Herbaceous Chinese Salvias for Shady Summer-to-Fall Bloom

 Yunnan Sage — Salvia yunnanensis

-Yunnan Sage is also sometimes referred to as Dan-Shen due to its red roots containing compounds similar to those of Red Sage.
+Yunnan Sage is grows well in zones 5 to 9.
+It's sometimes referred to as Dan-Shen due to its red roots containing compounds similar to those of Red Sage.
 Native to China’s Yunnan and Szechuan provinces, it usually lives on grassy hill lands and near the edge of forests at an elevation of 5,900 to 9,500 feet.

 Depending on whether it tops out at 24 or 32 inches, S. yunnanensis may be a bit wider or narrower than it is high.
 It generally spreads to 28 inches.